karstenw/Cactus-opml-Outliner/README.md

 It is an outline editor based on the PythonBrowser example from PyObjC.

-Developed on OSX 10.4, Xcode 2.5, pyobjc 1.4, py2app 0.53
+Developed on OSX 10.4 with Python 2.7, Xcode 2.5, pyobjc 1.4 and py2app 0.53

-It's flakey, much less buggy and a lot of fun.
+It's still in development but gets better and better.

 Don't use it to save your current OPML files.
 I've seen no errors so far but there is the possibility of attribute omission.